-To ensure compliance with requirements imposed by the Service, holders of 2011 A Bonds are advised that (i) any U.S. federal tax advice contained in this Official Statement (including any attachments) is not intended or written by Bond Counsel to the Housing Development Fund to be used, and that it cannot be used, by any holder of 2011 A Bonds, for the purpose of avoiding penalties that may be imposed on a holder of 2011 A Bonds under the Code; (ii) such advice is written to support the promotion or marketing of the 2011 A Bonds or matter(s) addressed by such written advice; and (iii) holders of 2011 A Bonds should seek advice based on their particular circumstances from an independent tax advisor.
+The advice under the caption, "Tax Matters", concerning certain income tax consequences of the acquisition, ownership and disposition of the 2013 A Bonds, was written to support the marketing of the 2013 A Bonds.
+To ensure compliance with requirements imposed by the Service, holders of 2013 A Bonds are advised that (i) any U.S. federal tax advice contained in this Official Statement (including any attachments) is not intended or written by Bond Counsel to the Housing Development Fund to be used, and that it cannot be used, by any holder of 2013 A Bonds, for the purpose of avoiding penalties that may be imposed on a holder of 2013 A Bonds under the Code and (ii) holders of 2013 A Bonds should seek advice based on their particular circumstances from an independent tax advisor.